 Hi!
 I’m Adrianne, and I blog over at Happy Hour Projects, where I focus on quick and easy projects you can do in an hour or less.
 You’ll find a pretty wide variety of projects — jewelry, sewing, baking — but what they have in common is that I present photo tutorials for creative things you can actually fit into a busy day.
 Because like a lot of you — my days are packed!

 Have you seen those cute little stitch markers on Etsy?
 Well, they are a lot easier to make than you might think, and they allow for so many possibilities to personalize!
 (And if you haven’t seen them, you are totally going to love today’s project!)
-You need some basic jewelry tools and findings, but I will walk you through it.
+You need some basic jewelry tools and findings, but I will walk you through how to make stitch markers.
 If you watch the sales or coupons, these supplies will be really reasonable and you can find them at any craft store (like Hobby Lobby, Michael’s, Joann’s, etc).

 - Beads you love – I picked a round disc river shell bead strand from Hobby Lobby’s Traditions Line.